 8. Start-ups

-Start-ups, often targeted by cybercriminals, need strong payment security from the outset to establish trust in a new market and protect customer information.
+Start-ups, often targeted by cybercriminals due to potentially weaker security infrastructure, need strong payment security from day one to establish trust in a new market and protect customer information.

 Payment Security Strategy and Best Practices

-Building a robust payment security strategy involves several key steps:
+Building a robust payment security strategy involves several key steps that work together to create a comprehensive defence system for your business.

-Identify vulnerabilities and areas for improvement in your infrastructure, processes and systems.
-Determine the types of sensitive data, as well as where it’s stored, processed and transmitted.
+Start by identifying vulnerabilities and areas for improvement in your infrastructure, processes and systems.
+Determine the types of sensitive data you handle, as well as where it’s stored, processed and transmitted.

 Understand industry regulations like PCI DSS and outline specific compliance needs.
 Employ security controls and practices mandated by these standards.